 Caution—a subcontractor cannot simply split the invoice into two, one for materials and one for fix.
 The CIS scheme and the reverse charge both focus on nature of the supply under the contract.
 If a contract is for supply and fix it wholly falls within CIS and reverse charge.

 Where a subcontractor is gross paid, he will be paid all the money due under the contract.
 If the VAT is to be reverse charged, he will be paid in full but without VAT.

-Where the subcontractor is net paid for CIS, he receives a payment for all his materials but is subject to a 20% deduction on the balance.
+Where the subcontractor is net paid for CIS, he receives a payment for all his materials but is subject to a 20 per cent deduction on the balance.
 Where the invoice is to be reverse charged, he is paid no VAT at all (none on the materials because they are part of a supply and fix contract).

-Full guidance from Liz Bridge, including where to get HMRC and government advice, is available here.
+Liz Bridge provides full guidance including where to get HMRC and government advice.